 The wet form is the more advanced form that happens when the dry form progresses into a more severe state.
 As the retina breaks down, it may stimulate the formation of new blood vessels underneath the retina in order to supply the retina with more oxygen and nutrients.
 This is dangerous because these new blood vessels are generally very leaky and grow through the retina from underneath, causing significant damage and vision loss.

 Most treatment for macular degeneration centers around a combination of essential vitamins and nutrients vital to the health of the central retina.
 Based on current research, the most vital nutrients are vitamins A, C, and E, zinc, lutein, and zeaxanthin, and most eye-related vitamins contain a formula of these essential nutrients as suggested in the Age-Related Eye Disease Study (AREDS) of 2001.
 These eye-related vitamins are especially important for patients in which there is concern of the progression of the disease from the "dry" form to the more dangerous "wet" form.

 For patients already diagnosed with macular degeneration, it may be important to involve a retinal specialist for further treatment.
-An effective treatment currently used to help control wet ARMD is anti-VEG-F therapy, which involves putting injections into the eye which helps to prevent further progression of the wet disease.
+An effective treatment currently used to help control wet ARMD is anti-VEG-F therapy, which involves injecting medications into the eye which help to prevent further progression of the wet disease.

-Other lifestyle changes have been shown to be helpful in the management of macular degeneration.
-Dietary change involving increased consumption of green leafy vegetables, dark colored fruits high in antioxidants, and omega-3 fatty acids has been shown to be helpful.
-Losing weight, quitting smoking, and decreasing exposure to blue lights and UV have all been shown to be important as well.
+Lifestyle changes are essential for the management of macular degeneration.
+Increased consumption of green leafy vegetables, dark colored fruits high in antioxidants, and omega-3 fatty acids has been shown to be helpful.
+Losing weight, quitting smoking, and decreasing exposure to blue light and UV have all been shown to be important as well.